akvorado/akvorado/console/data/docs/05-troubleshooting.md

          skmem:(r0,rb212992,t0,tb212992,f4096,w0,o0,bl0,d486525)
 ```

 In the example above, there were 486525 drops.
-This can be solved
+This can be solved either by
-either by increasing the number of workers for the UDP input or by
+increasing the number of workers for the UDP input or by increasing the
-increasing the value of `net.core.rmem_max` sysctl and increasing the
 `receive-buffer` setting attached to the input.

 #### Internal queues